GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 - What Ryan and Briana discussed in verbal therapy sessions, including Nienke, suicide risk, medication adherence, and accountability.
 - Whether Ryan took Lexapro consistently, at what dose, when he started/stopped, and how it affected him.
 - Whether Ryan had a psychiatrist visit after October 27 and what was decided.
+- How Ryan internally experienced his father's health news and the family home's condition.
 - Ryan's exact intent at the moment of the rope purchase.
 - Whether Ryan's bowling payment, fee calculation, and dinner plans reflected genuine expectation of future participation, routine behavior, ambivalence, or concealment.
 - Why Ryan returned Olivia's Christmas present.